sho-hata/tparagen/README.md

 	}{{name: "foo"}}
 	for _, tc := range testCases {
 		t.Run(tc.name, func(x *testing.T) {
-			x.Parallel()
+			t.Parallel()
 			// do anything...
 		})
 	}
 }
 ```

-If there is your application in production already, you must add a `testing/T.Parallel()` into any main/sub test.
+If there is your application in production already, you must add a `T.Parallel()` into any main/sub test.
 It is a very time-consuming and tedious task.

 ## Description
-tparagen is cli tool for insert `testing/T.Parallel()` into all main/sub test in specified directory.
+tparagen is cli tool for insert the `T.Parallel()` method from the testing package into all main/sub test in specified directory.

 Before code is below,